Last Updated on March 20, 2021 by Julia Wilson

 Cleaning litter trays

 Wear disposable gloves, remove solids and double-bag in impermeable disposable bags.
-Dispose of soiled litter along with the disposable gloves of in the outside garbage bin.
+Dispose of soiled litter along with the disposable gloves in the outside garbage bin.

 What happens if my cat has an accident outside the litter tray?